 The results are promising as 88 players who have competed on the Minor League Golf Tour have 2020 status on the PGA TOUR or Korn Ferry Tour, most notably Brooks Koepka, who won the 2012 MLGT Tour Championship.

 While these events mostly provide a competitive training ground to stay sharp for major events and Monday qualifiers (for PGA and Korn Ferry), there is a work-your-way-up system involved.
 Some events offer the winner $5,000 toward Qualifying School (Q-School).
 Jon Curran, also originally from Hopkinton, has won a pair of these events as he tries to work his way back on the PGA TOUR, where he’s finished runner-up twice previously (2015, 2016).
 There are also contests where bonuses are given to the winner to compete in a Korn Ferry or a PGA Tour Monday Qualifier.

 Hervol, meanwhile, is working on establishing himself on a traveling tour, such as the PGA Mackenzie Tour in Canada.
-After falling back to a 13th-place finish in the event he shot a 60, he finished runner-up after forcing a 4-hole playoff during a two-day event earlier this month at Melreese Country Club in Miami.
+After falling back to a 13th-place finish in the event where he shot a 60, he finished runner-up after forcing a 4-hole playoff during a two-day event earlier in February at Melreese Country Club in Miami.

 Before turning pro, Hervol was stellar in his amateur days, including in Mass Golf events.
 He won the 2015 Mass Junior Amateur, the 2018 Mass Four-Ball, and played in the final match against Steven DiLisio in the 2019 Mass Amateur Championship at The Country Club.

 Even though he now lives in West Palm Beach, Florida, he’s surrounded by plenty of familiar faces.
 He shares living quarters with other Mass natives competing in MLGT events: Matthew Naumec, Billy Walthouse and Peter French.